Welshy92/jacobs-tech-tips/docs/testing.md

 * Some links incorrectly used an absolute filepath with isn't allowed with Github.
 Changed to relative filepath.

+* hero image not streching to edges of the viewport.
+Caused by some body padding and margins.
+Both now removed.

 ### **Known Bugs**

 * Hamburger menu not working on maintenance.html.